ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

 ## Working with Health Checker

 I practise on a monoplex sandbox z/OS system that has no CICS, DB2, IMS, MQ or any ISV products.
-I wanted to some basic things on the z/OS Health Checker.
+I wanted to some basic things on the IBM Health Checker.
 </br> </br>
 The objective of IBM Health Checker for z/OS is to identify potential problems before they impact your availability.
 If you omit the output of the checks, even outage could be happened.
 Firstly, I want to learn about the configuration of the Health Checker on my system.